Section 1.2: Tenchi Muyo! Continuities

 2003 – Present: Tenchi Muyo!
 GXP novels — this is set of canon novels written by Kajishima-sensei to tell the GXP story his way, thus removing certain elements by the anime director Watanabe (Nabeshin).
 As of this writing (27-SEP-2012), eight GXP novels have been written.

 2003 – 2005: Tenchi Muyo!
-Ryo-ohki OAV 3 – this is the third and final canon OAV series covering the first chapter of the TM!R story.
+Ryo-ohki OAV 3 – this is the third canon OAV series covering the first chapter of the TM!R story.
 It is six-episodes in length.

 2005: Tenchi Muyo!
 Ryo-ohki OAV 3 +1 – the 20th episode of the canon original series which provides many answers, some new questions, and still leaves us with some unresolved issues.